 Antuan pounded on the door with a fist, and it opened.
 I was led up for the first time and emerged into a vast open space.
 It had been described to me by its creator numerous times, but none of his bragging did it justice.
 It was enormous.
 I stood at the railing and looked over it all.

 “First time here?” he asked.

 “Welcome to the furnace.”

-I was inside the Dunvluddich Furnace, a kind of giant boiler.
-It was named for its creator, Abraham Dunvluddich, who was a Lithuanian American magician and scientist.
-He was sure there was a way to marry the “estranged sisters” as he called them—that is, science and magic—and spent his life in search of the means: perpetual energy machines, incandescent orbs of healing, crystal transmitters to communicate with the other side, or across the globe.
+The Dunvluddich furnace was a kind of giant boiler named for its creator, Abraham Dunvluddich, a Lithuanian-American magician and scientist who was convinced there was a way to marry the “estranged sisters” as he called them: science and magic.
+Certainly he spent his life in search of the means—perpetual energy machines, incandescent orbs of healing, crystal transmitters to communicate with the other side, or across the globe.
 His designs were legion.
-As far as I know, he could never get any of them to work.
+As far as I know, none of them ever worked.

 a snippet from my forthcoming occult mystery, FEAST OF SHADOWS